unrealircd/unrealircd-contrib/README.md

 This is the unrealircd-contrib repository.
-It contains 3rd party modules for UnrealIRCd.
+It contains 3rd party modules for UnrealIRCd 6.
-Note that by default you are on the *unreal6* branch, there is also a *unreal5* branch.

 ## Use at your own risk